3 Ways Johnson & Johnson Is Innovating to Help Fight Tuberculosis

 Before the pandemic, Johnson & Johnson also launched a historic 10-year initiative in 2018 aimed at helping improve disease detection; broaden access to its novel medicine for MDR-TB; and accelerate research to develop more next-generation medicines.

 It's a critical project—and the company is well on its way to delivering on some of the key commitments.

-As we get ready to wrap up this unprecedented year, we’re highlighting some of the strides Johnson & Johnson made through the initiative to help bring us closer to a TB-free world.
+For World TB Day, we’re highlighting some of the strides Johnson & Johnson made through the initiative to help bring us closer to a TB-free world.